 In 2000, he climbed from base camp via the Cesen Route to the 8611-meter-high summit of K2, the second-highest mountain on earth, in just 48 hours – without bottled oxygen.
 Yamanoi didn’t make much of a fuss about it.
 “I have no interest in speed records,” he commented succinctly on his achievement.

-In fall 2002, Yasushi and his wife Takeo narrowly survived an expedition to the North Face of the 7,952-meter-high Gyachung Kang.
+In fall 2002, Yasushi and his wife Taeko narrowly survived an expedition to the North Face of the 7,952-meter-high Gyachung Kang.
 The mountain is located on the Chinese-Nepalese border, between the eight-thousanders Cho Oyu and Mount Everest.
-Because Takeo was feeling poorly at the highest camp, Yasushi climbed to the summit alone in a snowstorm.
+Because Taeko was feeling poorly at the highest camp, Yasushi climbed to the summit alone in a snowstorm.
 The weather did not improve.
 It was not until days later that the two reached base camp, completely exhausted and suffering from severe frostbite.
 Yamanoi had to have five fingers and toes each amputated, and Nagao also lost some fingers.

 A different answer each time